skellis46/slipbox/improvisation and the threshold of the self.md

 4. methodological limits of phenomenology
 5. the conditions of practice research

-Before I present those I detail the architecture of the movement experience as understood through the retrospective conversations immediately after the dancing sessions with Katye Coe, and then more than two years later as micro-interviews with Rosemary Lee.
+Before I present those I detail the architecture of the movement experience as understood through remembering alongside the retrospective conversations with Katye Coe and Rosemary Lee.

 ## Architecture of the experience